signalogic/SigSRF_SDK/mediaTest_readme.md

 <a name="ASR"><a/>
 ## ASR (Automatic Speech Recognition)

-mediaMin supports ASR processing simultaneously with all other packet handling, media codec, stream group, signal processing, and other options.
+mediaMin supports ASR processing simultaneously with packet handling, media codec, stream group, signal processing, and other options.
 ASR is performed on stream group output, which can be a single audio stream input or multiple audio streams after merging.
 Below are some command line examples showing pcap input along with ASR output:

     ./mediaMin -M0 -cx86 -i../pcaps/asr_test1.pcap -L -d0x10000c19 -r20